Dr. Elizabeth W. Stone Lecture Series

 Location: Zoom Webinar

-The CUA LIS Alumni Association is excited to announce that Martin R. Kalfatovic will be our speaker for the 33rd annual Stone Lecture.
+The CUA LIS Alumni Association is excited to announce that Carrie Banks will be our speaker for the 35th annual Stone Lecture.

 About the Speaker